-Third and fourth grade students in the program will be issued an Explorers Passport at the beginning of the year, and fruit and vegetable trading cards every week.
+Third and fourth grade students in the program will be issued an Explorers Passport at the beginning of the year, and new fruit and vegetable trading cards every week.
 When the student tries one of the 39 new fruits and vegetables offered in the lunchroom, he or she will receive a stamp in their passport.
 Students will have a chance to review each new food to determine their favorites.
-Students can become Master Explorers and earn rewards if they participate in the passport program and trading card game and try new food throughout the school year.
+They can become Master Explorers and earn rewards if they participate in the passport program and trading card game and try new food throughout the school year.

 “We believe the Masters Explorers incentive program will significantly increase student consumption of fruits and vegetables,” said Thayer.